nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Show the availability and current statistics separately.
     * Pros: Displayed statistics are specific to the user's query, showing only the relevant data.
-    * Cons: Need to create more classes.
+    * Cons: User may need to query multiple times to get all desired statistics.

 * **Alternative 2:** Show availability and current statistics together.
     * Pros: Easier to implement.
+More convenient for user, only one query needed to get all statistics.
     * Cons: Result message displayed will be very long, making the UI less desirable.

 **Aspect: Which list should the statistics be calculated from:**

 * **Alternative 1 (current choice):** Calculated from the currently displayed list.
     * Pros: The resulting statistic corresponds to what the user sees, allowing for easy verification.
-    * Cons: The user may need to perform a find or list to query the list of interest before entering the stats command.
+    * Cons: The user may first need to perform a `find` or `list` command to query the list of interest before entering the stats command.

 * **Alternative 2:** Calculated from the main list of fosterers.
     * Pros: The resulting statistic corresponds to the whole address book, which may cause less confusion for the user.